WebAssembly/component-model/design/mvp/Async.md

 all the transitive control-flow state of the export call and will be destroyed when the export call finishes.
 When all of a component's exports are lifted synchronously, there will be at most one task alive at any one time.
-However, when a component exports asynchronousy-lifted functions, there can be multiple tasks alive at once.
+However, when a component exports asynchronously-lifted functions, there can be multiple tasks alive at once.

 In the Canonical ABI explainer, a "task" is represented with the Python